You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 If you're invited for an interview, many of our courses will ask to see a portfolio of your work so we can get more insight into your ideas and abilities.
 To help you, we've created guidelines outlining what we expect from your portfolio for each course.

-Dance is about being brave; pushing yourself, testing your creativity and trying new things.
-We embrace the idea of creative individuality and we want to train your brain and your body to feel like anything is possible.
-We’ll help you make the impossible a reality, and become a versatile and industry-ready dance artist.
+When you dance, you want to feel stronger, braver, to push yourself further, testing your creativity and trying new things.
+At AUB, we embrace the idea of your own creative individuality and we want to train your brain and your body to feel like anything is possible.
+We’ll help you make yourself into an adaptable and versatile dance artist, who understands the wider arts sector and is industry-ready, with a portfolio of relevant dance and sector skills.

 Fees and Funding